• Skip to main content

 by Richard Schulman There’s a consensus among the few scholars who have investigated the subject — Daniel Bell, Jacques Barzun, and Charles Murray — that the last golden age of the arts ended by the close of the 19th century.
 Many artists also agreed, reveling so much in that recognition that they called themselves the […]

-Filed Under: Art Tagged: Charles Murray, Daniel Bell, Jacques Barzun
+Filed Under: Art Tagged With: Charles Murray, Daniel Bell, Jacques Barzun

 White House debates what to do about China